 The food is sumptuous and unbelievably generous in terms of their portions.
 The Double Chocolate Blackout Cake (S$16) is surely heavenly gratification for all chocolate lovers and those with a sweet tooth.
-It’s very popular amongst kids as well.
+It’s very popular among kids as well.

 Huber’s Bistro was flourishing well at Dempsey Hill, so much that it moved down the hill to a bigger place.
-The ‘newly colonized’ area is an expansion of the bistro, adding on to the two-storey butchery that Huber’s occupies at the top of the hill.
+The ‘newly colonised’ area is an expansion of the bistro, adding on to the two-storey butchery that Huber’s occupies at the top of the hill.

-Nestled in nature, the bistro now has a casual, more al fresco themed ambience to it.
+Nestled in nature, the bistro now has a casual, more al fresco-themed ambience to it.
 It even has a soft-fall playground next to it, where you can park your young ones as you and your spouse relax over your weekend brunch and date.

 Tucked away in Goodman Arts Centre, away from the bustle of the city is Cafe Melba, an ideal place for a laid-back meal with either friends or family.
 An Australian-inspired cafe, the cafe serves up classics as well as gourmet coffees and luxury teas.